-The board currently allocates employer contributions equal to 3.5% of covered payroll to the Health Care Reserve Fund from which payments for health care benefits are made.
-The balance in the Health Care Reserve Fund was \$2,156 million at June 30, 1998 (the date of the most recent information available).
-The net health care costs paid by STRS were \$219,224,000.
-There were 91,999 eligible benefit recipients.
+The board currently allocates employer contributions equal to 8.0% of covered payroll to the Health Care Reserve Fund from which payments for health care benefits are made.
+The balance in the Health Care Reserve Fund was \$3.419 billion at June 30, 2000 (the date of the most recent information available).
+The Health Care Reserve Fund allocation for the year ended June 30, 2001 and after will be 4.5% of covered payroll.
+The net health care costs paid by STRS were \$283,137,000.
+There were 99,011 eligible benefit recipients.